Kazuhiko-Gushiken/Craftoria-Neo-Bug-Tracker/README.md

 - [ ] Hammers from Just Hammers cannot be enchanted - not sure if this is intentional.
 There is an [open issue](https://github.com/nanite/JustHammers/issues/29) on their tracker from 3 days ago with no response.
 - [ ] Theurgy Ores have a weird emission on them.
 [Evidence](https://github.com/Kazuhiko-Gushiken/Craftoria-Neo-Bug-Tracker/assets/132615999/e52a972c-872d-42b8-9f5e-a1317056b3f9)
 - [ ] Farming for Blockheads Market does not have a drop table
+- [ ] ME Components (Annihilation Planes only?) disappear for some reason.
+At least two reports of them vanishing on Craftoria EU server.